Tenancy agreements: a guide for landlords (England and Wales)

 - your tenants are behind with rent payments (‘in arrears’)

-- your tenants have used the property for illegal purposes, eg selling drugs
+- your tenants have used the property for illegal purposes, for example selling drugs

-The Department for Communities and Local Government has information on reasons for possession for a property let on an AST.
+The Department for Levelling Up, Housing and Communities has information on reasons for possession for a property let on an AST.

 You will need to use one of the reasons for possession in the Housing Act 1988.